 The fifth thing of the key components of a landing page design that you’ll need is probably some social proof and by social brief, I mean, show an example of other people who else is using it.
 We as people believed that if many other people have used this or bought this thing, then you know it’s probably a good thing.

 We should try this by adding logos, numbers, testimonials, or social proof on a website.
 It’s going to increase the likelihood of people taking action.
 So, let’s see some landing page design and see how these elements play in different landing pages.

 Let’s start with Shopify now.

-You know what they do and you know why you want to do this.
-If you want to sell online then this is your solution.
+You know what they do, and you know why you want to do this.
+If you’re going to sell online, then this is your solution.

-Then the next line is trusted by over 1 million businesses worldwide.
+Then the following line is trusted by over 1 million businesses worldwide.
 Remember we talked about social proof, here it is in the big kind of subject.

 Example 2: Webflow

 This is their website, which includes manymuchff, but if we break down just the top of the website, there is no navigation.
 We don’t see any of the other pages.
 We see you get started a call to action.